anagha-microsoft/databricks-workshops/iot/ReadMe.md

 # 1.0.
 About
 This is a workshop showcasing an end to end Azure IoT solution including:<br>
 1.  simulated device telemetry publishing to Azure IoT hub,
-2.  device telemetry from #1, sourced to Kafka on HDInsight through KafkaConnect running on the Kafka cluster<BR>
+2.  device telemetry from #1, sourced to Kafka on HDInsight through KafkaConnect<BR>
 3.  telemetry ingestion via Spark structured streaming on Azure Databricks<BR>
 4.  telemetry persistence into Azure Cosmos DB<br>
 5.  reports generated in Azure Databricks, persisted to an RDBMS<br>